About Disability Co

 As a support worker, Dylan understood his participants and support workers didn’t want to be seen as another work shift or number in the system to make money from.
 He wanted care providers to be more involved in the important conversations about the care plan between the support worker(s) and the participant(s).

-Dylan believes that the delivery of care should adopt a community approach that is tailored and inclusive of both the support worker(s) and participant(s), allowing them both to see the potential to create change in each other’s lives.
+Dylan believes that the delivery of respite care should adopt a community approach that is tailored and inclusive of both the support worker(s) and participant(s), allowing them both to see the potential to create change in each other’s lives.

 “It takes a village to raise a child.
 It also takes a community to better support each individual person,” says Dylan.